Whatever the stage of your nursing career, Malone University is with you.

 Our nursing programs can be completed quickly and without interrupting your current job.

 RN to BSN.
 For many RNs, getting a BSN can seem out of reach.
 There might be concerns about scheduling conflicts and finding time to attend classes.
 Malone University has addressed these concerns with a program that keeps you on track.
 If you have a nursing diploma or associate degree, earn your bachelor’s degree in a fast-paced 14-month program.
 Choose either the hybrid or fully online version of the program, whichever works best for your schedule.
-Classes meet just one night a week on campus OR can be completed completely online.
-All books, class materials and related course fees are included with your tuition.
+Classes meet just one night a week on campus OR can be completed entirely online.
+The cost breakdown of all books, class materials and related course fees can be found here.